ptvan/ptvan.github.io/_posts/2025-06-06-building-AI-apps.md

 In addition to these vendor-provided RESTful APIs, which you can access through Python libraries like [LangChain](https://python.langchain.com/docs/introduction/) and [PydanticAI](https://github.com/pydantic/pydantic-ai) (introduced to me by my former colleague Dan), the opaquely-named **Model Context Protocol** (or simply [MCP](https://modelcontextprotocol.io/)) bills itself as "the USB-C port of AI applications" by providing SDKs for common LLM tasks in popular languages (the name is less opaque when you realize "Model" here refers to LLMs).
 In addition to serving API calls, MCP also features _dynamic self discovery_, asking the LLM it interfaces with what functionalities are available, and making those accessible to the programmer.

 Typical of application development, you'll need your AI app to store and retrieve data.
-Since many LLM operations depend on vectors (particularly embeddings), you'll want to implement a _vector database_ like [Chroma](https://www.trychroma.com/), [Pinecone](https://www.pinecone.io/), [Milvus](https://milvus.io/), _etc_.
+Since many LLM operations depend on vectors (particularly embeddings), you'll want to use a _vector database_ like [Chroma](https://www.trychroma.com/), [Pinecone](https://www.pinecone.io/), [Milvus](https://milvus.io/), _etc_.
 Here's a quick high-level [comparison of vector databases](https://medium.com/@EjiroOnose/vector-database-what-is-it-and-why-you-should-know-it-ae7e7dca82a4).

 ### Putting a pleasant frontend on your AI app: Gradio